david-fried/Identifying-Vacation-Spots/README.md

 ## General Overview

-Using WeatherPy.ipynb, extracted data from Open Weather Map API.
-Used Pandas to create a CSV file of weather data for over 600 cities.
-Analyzed the influence of latitude on weather using regression; visualized results with Matplotlib.
-Using VacationPy.ipynb, created a heatmap visualizing differences in humidity between cities; overlayed the map with hotels in locations experiencing great weather.
+Using WeatherPy.ipynb, extracts data from Open Weather Map API and creates a CSV file of weather information for several hundred cities throughout the world.
+Analyzes the influence of latitude on weather using regression; visualizes results with Matplotlib.
+Using VacationPy.ipynb, creates a heatmap that visualizes differences in humidity between cities; overlayes the map with hotels from locations experiencing great weather.

 ### WeatherPy.ipynb

 Weather data was extracted from [openweathermap.org](https://api.openweathermap.org).
-Data from each API request was converted to a json object.
+Data from each API request were converted to a json object.
 Below are the general project steps.

 1. Generated a list of cities: Looped through a list of over 600 latitude-longitude pairs to find the nearest city using Citipy.
 2. Extracted weather information for each city using a series of successive API calls; saved weather data for each city in lists.